How to Clean Your Herb Grinder

 Welcome to our guide on cleaning your herb grinder.

-A quick note on grinder material:
+A quick note on grinder materials

 When to Clean